VaibhavChemboli116/Noise_Isolation_Bird_Sound_Images/README.md

 The images and masks are resized to **256x256 pixels** for training and evaluation.

+The Dataset is obtained from the following link [click here](https://github.com/YoushanZhang/BirdSoundsDenoising)

 ## Model Architecture: AtrousSegNet

 AtrousSegNet is a custom encoder-decoder network designed for semantic segmentation.